-DR pitch set to the lowest note on.
+pitch set to the highest note on).

 Additionally, the behaviour of the pitch tracking on note-off events is determined by a global patch setting TRACK NOTE-OFF for all oscillators.
 See section 18.1 for more details.
 In some modes, with this feature turned on, the pitch will change to track the remaining notes pressed as others are released.